tawakuliKH/Hello_Microverse/README.md

-I would like to thank thanks Microverse for helping me.
+I would like to thanks Microverse for helping me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>